Related Pages

 ngxrestart

-Once you are 100% sure deleted domain is the one you want to delete, you can remove the backups too via SSH with these 2 commands.
+Once you are 100% sure the deleted domain is correct, remove the backups:

 rm -rf /usr/local/nginx/conf/conf.d/existingdomain.com.conf.bak